 Work-related ill health and occupational disease

-- Over 12 000 deaths each year are estimated to have been caused by past exposure at work - primarily exposure to chemicals and dusts
+- Around 13 000 deaths each year from occupational lung disease and cancer are estimated to have been caused by past exposure, primarily to chemicals and dusts, at work.

-- An estimated 1.1 million people who worked in 2011/12 were suffering from a work-related illness, of which 452 000 were new cases which started in the year (LFS)
+- An estimated 1.2 million people who worked in 2013/14 were suffering from an illness they believed was caused or made worse by work.
+535 000 of these were new cases which started in the year (LFS).

-- Around 80% of the new work-related conditions in 2011/12 were musculoskeletal disorders or stress, depression or anxiety (LFS)
+- Around 80% of the new work-related conditions in 2013/14 were musculoskeletal disorders or stress, depression or anxiety (LFS).

-New cases of self-reported work-related ill health amongst people who have worked in the last 12 months
+New cases of self-reported work-related illness amongst people who worked in the last 12 months

-Note: average sampling variability +/- 7% on the total
+Note: 95% confidence interval on average +/- 7% on the total

 More information about particular conditions